Skip to Content

 Work from the center outward, using the hot glue to attach the cuttings, making sure they are packed closely together.

-This not only makes it easier to work, but allows you to see how the arrangement is progressing as you work.
+This not only makes it easier to work but allows you to see how the arrangement is progressing as you work.

 Keep working until the top of the pumpkin is full and looks the way you want it to.
-As you are working, aim for a mounded look, placing the smaller pieces at the front and very front pieces angled to the outside.
+As you are working, aim for a mounded look, placing the smaller pieces at the front and the very front pieces angled to the outside.

 I used echeveria neon breakers for one of my center plants and it was in flower right now, so I was able to add a pop of color right at the front of my arrangement.